What Business Licenses & Permits are Needed in North Carolina?

 A City of Greensboro Business License is required for peddlers, itinerant merchants, mobile food vendors, commercial solicitors or massage businesses.
 There is no cost for the city Business License.

 Winston-Salem – A few types of businesses operating in Winston-Salem will need to apply for a Privilege License such as those selling alcohol, door-to-door solicitors, taxis, pawnshops, fortune tellers and tattoo artists.
-The license cost varies by business but is less than $40.
+The license filing fee varies by business but is less than $40.

-North Carolina Sales & Use Tax Number – Businesses selling physical products, some digital products, providing certain services and renting property need to register for a Sales & Use Tax Number.
-Generally speaking, physical and digital products sold at retail are taxable within North Carolina, while services are generally not taxable.
+Businesses selling physical products, some digital products, providing certain services and renting property need to register for a Sales & Use Tax Number (also called a Seller’s Permit).
+Generally speaking, physical and digital products sold at retail are taxable within North Carolina (Form NC-BR), while services are generally not taxable.
 For more information about the Sales & Use Tax and to register, visit the North Carolina Department of Revenue.

 There is no fee for the Sales & Use Tax registration.

-Professional License – A variety of professions in the state are regulated and need to be registered before offering certain services.
-A few common professions that require licensing in North Carolina include; commercial fisherman, firearms trainer, fur dealers, barbers and many more.
+A variety of professions in the state are regulated and need to be registered before offering certain services.
+A few common occupations that require licensing in North Carolina include; commercial fisherman, firearms trainer, fur dealers, barbers and many more.
 Additional information, fees and licensing requirements for professions are available from the North Carolina Department of Commerce.

-These are a few of the most common business licenses, but there are way too many licenses and permits in North Carolina for us to keep track of.
-Before starting your business, check with the City Hall, County Clerk, Chamber of Commerce and/or Economic Developer in your area to get more information regarding business licensing.
-Additionally, there are companies like IncFile or CorpNet that can do the research to ensure you have the proper federal, state and local licenses.
+These are just some of the most common business licenses a new business will need to register before starting.
+Before starting your business, be sure to check with Business Link North Carolina (BLNC), City Hall, County Clerk, Chamber of Commerce, and/or Economic Developer in your area to get more information regarding business licensing.